-Attractive website designs have always played an essential role in successful online sales and marketing strategy.
+Attractive website designs have always played an essential role in successful online sales and marketing strategies.
 Therefore, you should pick one that is attractive, responsive, and suitable for your site content.

 Shopify currently provides 73 themes, including nine free ones.
-You can also get beautifully-designed themes from Themeforest, where there are over 1.ooo Shopify themes and templates relating to Fashion, Health&Beauty, and so on.
+You can also get beautifully designed themes from Themeforest, where there are over 1,000 Shopify themes and templates relating to Fashion, Health&Beauty, and so on.

 - Set up your shipping